gudzenkov/mlfinlab-research/README.md

 In this research notebook, some of the details about the two of the most popular ML ensemble methods are discussed.
 The goal of this notebook is to investigate the efficacy of the methods, and how to avoid common errors that lead to their misuse in finance.

+#### NoiseReduction.ipynb

+This notebook demonstrates noise reduction techniques for financial time series data.
+It covers various filtering methods including the Savitzky-Golay filter and wavelets, helping to separate signal from noise in price data.
+The methods shown are essential for feature engineering and improving model performance by reducing overfitting to noisy market data.

+#### Volatility_estimators.ipynb

+This notebook explores various volatility estimation techniques beyond simple historical volatility.
+It implements advanced estimators such as Parkinson, Garman-Klass, Rogers-Satchell, and Yang-Zhang volatility measures.
+These estimators leverage high-low-open-close price data to provide more accurate volatility estimates than standard methods, which is crucial for risk management and option pricing.

 #### Chapter8_Exercises_Feature_Importance.ipynb

 One of the most pervasive mistakes in financial research is to take some data, run it through an ML algorithm, backtest the predictions, and repeat the sequence until a nice-looking backtest shows up.
 Academic journals are filled with such pseudo-discoveries, and even large hedge funds constantly fall into this trap.